This Peruvian chicken recipe, also known as pollo a la brasa, can be made in the Instant Post or in the oven. I’m sharing both cooking methods.

 Its flavour is strong and somewhat like anise.

 It’s used often in Peruvian dishes and often to help stomach aches.
-It’s also on Amazon for $5.
+It’s also under $10 on Amazon.

 But if you don’t want to invest in a lot of new condiments this recipe only calls for a small amount so you can substitute cilantro.